DLXPlugins/highlight-and-share/readme.txt

 1. Highlight and Share settings.
 2. Highlight and Share Default Theme on a post with icons.
 3. Highlight and Share Black Theme
-4. Highlight and Share White Theme
+4. Highlight and Share Gutenberg block selection
-5. Highlight and Share Magenta Theme
+5. Highlight and Share Output for Click to Share
-6. Highlight and Share Blue Theme
-7. Highlight and Share Green Theme
+6. Sharing Icons shown on Click to Share
+7. Red theme to show you what's possible with Gutenberg
 8. Email functionality

 == Changelog ==

+= 3.0.3 =
+* Released 2019-01-17
+* Hotfix: Regular text was not showing all icons

+= 3.0.2 =
+* Released 2019-01-17
+* Fixing issue when email addresses use an alias

 = 3.0.1 =
 * Released 2019-01-17